Quickstart

 });

-// consumer posts auth_secret to /v1/auth/machine for a vault-scoped session
+// consumer posts { credential_id, auth_secret } to /v1/auth/machine for a vault-scoped session

 Real HTTP with System.Net.Http.HttpClient.
-The crypto steps are described in prose and will ship as a helper library.
-Do not treat the crypto as a callable method yet.
+The crypto steps are described in prose, not as a callable method.

 var http = new HttpClient { BaseAddress = new Uri("https://secrets.lab.stratus5.net") };